To what extent is Gluon Confinement an empirical fact?: Setting collider bounds on free gluon production

 We estimate $\sigma_{\rm min}\simeq 3.2\ {\rm barn}$ in section~\ref{sec:sigmasec} below, and the proton density of Beryllium (commonly used in accelerator beampipes due, precisely, to its low density $\rho =1.85~ \frac{g}{cm^{3}}$ among other features) is { $n_p = 4.9\cdot 10^{23}~ \frac{\rm protons}{cm^{3}}$. } Thus in beryllium we obtain $ \lambda_{max}=0.6~ cm $.
 In a typical silicon composite in the inner tracker, on the other hand, $n=7.0\cdot 10^{23}~ \frac{\rm protons}{cm^{3}}$ and $\lambda = 0.5~ cm$.

 In the particular case of the ALICE experiment, the secondary proton can be identified by the track's energy deposition $dE/dx$, but best identification advises that the proton be transferred a momentum of at least 275 MeV, so it may reach the Time of Flight (TOF) detector in the presence of ALICE's 0.5 Tesla magnetic induction field.
 Slower protons have a trajectory with curvature radius that does not allow them to reach that detector.
-Without TOF identification, chances of misidentification increase, and since a charged pion could stem from the decay of neutral $\Lambda$ or other resonances, and we want to avoid increasing the background that needs to be controlled, we would recommend that in the secondary collision the momentum transferred to the proton exceeds those 275 MeV. { Thus we will take a subtracted cross section $\sigma_{gp}(s)-\sigma_{gp}(s,t\ge t_0)$ with $t_0=(p_{p'}-p_p)^2= (E'-M_N)^2-{\bf p}^{'2}$, that numerically is $t_0=-(190\ {\rm MeV})^2$.
-This will reduce the secondary cross-section to 2.9 barn and therefore the mean free path to $\lambda_{\rm max}= 0.7 ~cm$ in Beryllium and $\lambda_{\rm max}= 0.5 ~cm$ in Silicon. }
+Without TOF identification, chances of misidentification increase, and since a charged pion could stem from the decay of neutral $\Lambda$ or other resonances, and we want to avoid increasing the background that needs to be controlled, we would recommend that in the secondary collision the momentum transferred to the proton exceeds those 275 MeV. { Thus we will take a subtracted cross section $\sigma_{gp}(s)-\sigma_{gp}(s,t\ge t_0)$ with $t_0=(p_{p'}-p_p)^2= (E'-M_N)^2-{\bf p}^{'2}$, that numerically is $t_0=-(190\ {\rm MeV})^2$ (as obtained from Eq.~(\ref{pomeroneq}) below).
+This will reduce the secondary cross-section to 2.9 barn which is similar enough to the previous result. }

-So, as the material thicknesses in the innermost workings of the experiment are several centimeters, we can safely assume that every gluon that might be produced collides with a nucleus in the beampipe or inner tracker and produces a secondary proton (if it doesn't otherwise interact before that point).
+So, as the material thicknesses in the innermost workings of the experiment are several centimeters, we can safely assume that every gluon that might be produced collides with a nucleus in the beampipe or inner tracker and ejects a secondary proton or neutron.

 The number of gluons that could be reaching the material would be the product of the integrated luminosity of the accelerator during observation time and the deconfining cross-section being tested, namely